If you’re wondering how to distribute content, you’re not alone.

 Emma Westley, Founder of content strategy agency Immerj, says: “Always personalise the content to the channel, don’t just copy and paste across all.
 And also minimise people being taken away from the channel they are already on, try and summarise the content right there.”
 Check out how HelpScout’s content distribution differs depending on the platform they’re sharing on.
 Here’s a Twitter link: Here’s the same post shared on Facebook: Notice the difference in how they summarise the article, tag industry leaders, and invite follower engagement.
 Spend time creating personalised descriptions for each of the content distribution platforms you plan on using.

 6. Get Industry Influencers Involved

-Not only does it make this piece different to other content distribution posts out there because it has a personal insight into real life experiences, but it will help me when it comes to content distribution.
+Not only does it make this piece different from other content distribution posts out there because it has a personal insight into real-life experiences, but it will help me when it comes to content distribution.